nathanjessen/nathanjessen.github.io/_posts/2014-07-31-flexbox-and-foundation-6-grid.md

 published: true
 fullview: true
 categories: [development]
-tags: [CSS3, Responsive, Foundation, Flexbox]
+tags: [CSS3, RWD, Foundation, Flexbox]
 description: Foundation 6 will use a flexbox grid layout but we will need to provide a fallback grid layout to support IE8 and IE9.
 ---